hlardiez/chat_test/STREAMLIT_CLOUD_DEPLOY.md

 1. **Never commit `.env` file** - Already excluded in `.gitignore`
 2. **Use Streamlit Secrets** - More secure than hardcoding
 3. **Rotate API keys** - Change them periodically
-4. **Use different passcodes** - Don't use default "Messi2022" in production

 ### Troubleshooting